-Oil prices jump on fears of Iranian retaliation against US

-LONDON (AP) — The price of oil surged Friday on concerns that Iran might respond to the killing of its top general by the United States by disrupting global supplies of energy from the Mideast.
+Deadly attack by US on Iranian general rattles energy market

+LONDON (AP) — Crude prices on Friday had the largest one-day spike since a September attack on the world’s largest oil processing facility in Saudi Arabia after the U.S. killed Iran’s top general in a drone strike.

-If sustained, the rise in oil prices could lead to more expensive car fuel, heating and electricity bills, stifling the global economy at a time when it is already slowing.
+If sustained, the rise in oil prices could push the cost of gasoline, heating fuel and electricity higher, potentially dragging on the global economy at a time when it is already slowing.

+The international benchmark for crude oil at one point jumped almost 4% per barrel in London.
+U.S. crude prices increased about the same.

+The timing of escalating tensions in the Middle East could be economically troublesome worldwide, and particularly for the U.S. and China, which are expected to sign off on a “Phase 1” trade deal within weeks.
+The agreement could energize the industrial sectors of both economies.
+The industrial sector accounts for the largest share of energy consumption, meaning that any sustained increase in prices could dampen the economic effect of a deal.

+Another sector that consumes vast amounts of energy, the airline industry, was hit immediately Friday, with shares of Lufthansa in Germany, and also Air France, falling between 7% and 8%.
+American Airlines slid 4%.

-News that Gen. Qassem Soleimani, head of Iran’s elite Quds Force, was killed in an air attack at the Baghdad international airport prompted expectations of Iranian retaliation.
+Most international affairs experts anticipate Iranian retaliation after Gen. Qassem Soleimani, head of Iran’s elite Quds Force, was killed early Friday in an air attack at the Baghdad international airport.

+Iran could retaliate with cyber attacks or, as it did last week, target U.S. installations in the Middle East.
+Angered by deadly airstrikes targeting an Iran-backed militia, dozens of Iraqi Shiite militiamen and their supporters broke into the U.S. Embassy compound in Baghdad last week in one of the worst attacks on the embassy in recent memory.

-During past moments of tension with the U.S., Iran threatened the supply of oil that travels from the Persian Gulf to the rest of the world.
-About 20% of crude traded worldwide goes through the Strait of Hormuz, where the shipping lane is only 3 kilometers (2 miles) wide and tankers have come under attack this year.
+But on the southern border of Iran lies the Strait of Hormuz, the world’s most important oil chokepoint, according to the U.S. Energy Information Administration.
+About 20% of crude traded worldwide must pass through this shipping lane, which is only 3 kilometers (2 miles) wide.
+Tankers have come under attack this year in the strait and Iran maintains a heavy presence.

 “Revenge will come, maybe not overnight, but it will come and until then we need to increase the geopolitical risk premium,” Olivier Jakob, head of consultancy Petromatrix, said in a note to investors.